What's Innovation Anyway? & is Your IT Team a Barrier?

 Obviously, it’s vital that IT and the business work collaboratively.
 Sometimes the business won’t know the art of the possible, and IT can highlight new opportunities technology can enable.
 Equally, IT shouldn’t layer policy upon policy nor restrict the potential of the business through a stubborn failure to adapt to contemporary methods.

-To connect with Chris Eley and our Business Performance team, you’re welcome to contact us.
+To connect with our modern workplace team, you’re welcome to contact us.